FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

+## 0.2.3 (in Progress)
+Features:
+- driver builder now not only for VISA, includes custom functions

 ## 0.2.2
 Features:
 - Reading/Saving of variables ad Read_Channels is now possible, appears as an array in the data